Becoming Little Wildflowers

 Schedule

-At Crown Hill Explorers’ Pre-K program, we dive deep into our natural environment, integrating science, language, and play.
+Little Wildflowers’ Pre-K program is offered on Mondays 9:30 am – 1:30 pm.
+We dive deep into our natural environment, integrating science, language, play, and social emotional learning.
 Leveraging our extended hours, we’re committed to honing our students’ scientific prowess, and we’ve chosen an exceptional curriculum for this mission: MESS or Marvelous Explorations through Science and Stories.
 This comprehensive program is a brainchild of The Florida Museum of Natural History and the University of Florida.

 Explore the MESS Intro Guide